Recession or recovery in 2025? What strategy to adopt for your stock portfolio?

 • Possible causes: political instability, persistent inflation, sector-specific crises.

-• Impact: sharp market swings between gains and losses.
+• Impact: sharp market swings in both directions.

 • Adapted strategy: balanced approach with geographical diversification (US, Europe, emerging markets) and active risk management.